holographicSol/SatIO/README.md

                                                         Sun Rise

       Use case: Its a PLC, use your imagination.
 Automate all the things.
-Robots, flying machines, or to provide data to local LLM's over serial, the list goes on.
+Robots, flying machines, sensor drones or to provide data to local LLM's over serial, the list goes on.

       Flexibility: The system is designed to be highly flexible, so that input/output/calculations of all kinds can be turned on/off.